LoyolaChicagoCS/gradhandbook/source/prospective_students.rst

      post-baccalaureate work still in sealed envelopes sent from the academic institution.
 Do not open such envelopes yourself.
 If you do not have easy access to the sealed official documents, you can *initially* submit copies for a *conditional* admission.
+You can send a transcript in the semester before your graduation, showing all the courses you will be having for graduation, even though grades are still missing from the final courses, for condidtional admision.
+     In all cases final officially-sent transcripts are required by the end of your first semster at Loyola.
 #.
 GRE scores are not required for admission.
      If you choose to submit them, Loyola's institutional code is 1412; the department code is not needed.